 There is no treatment for JE.
 The only viable solution is prevention through vaccination.
 But until PATH launched our work in JE in 2003, tens of thousands of children died or were disabled each year for lack of an accessible, affordable, and reliable vaccine.

 Because JE mainly strikes poor rural communities in Southeast Asia and the Western Pacific and is virtually unheard of in the Western world, it has historically received little attention.
 Yet approximately four billion people live in areas at risk for JE, and up to 70,000 cases are reported annually.
 The WHO estimates that JE claims 10,000 to 15,000 lives a year, but because awareness of the disease is low and it’s difficult to diagnose, these figures may significantly underestimate its impact.

 Even less understood is the lifelong toll that JE takes on its survivors.
 Up to half suffer permanent neurological damage, such as paralysis, recurrent seizures, or the inability to speak.
 It affects boys like Mahesh, who was once among the brightest in his school in India and now sits in the back of the classroom barely aware of his surroundings, and girls like Shekaramma, described by her grief-stricken mother as “neither alive nor dead.”
-Shadow Lives, a short video produced by PATH, shares Mahesh’s and Shekaramma’s stories.
+“Questions about Japanese Encephalitis” has more information on the disease and its effects.

 A growing awareness

 In the early 2000s, PATH was strengthening immunization services in the state of Andhra Pradesh, India, when we began to suspect that JE was a bigger problem than previously realized.
 Health workers in Andhra Pradesh routinely voiced concerns about JE, and improved surveillance of disease outbreaks suggested a high incidence.